nadegeguiglielmoni/GraphUnzip/README.md

 ## Why use GraphUnzip ?

-`GraphUnzip` improves the contiguity of assembly and duplicates collapsed homozygous contigs, aiming at reconstituting an assembly with haplotypes assembled separately. `GraphUnzip` unzips an uncollapsed assembly graph in GFA format.
-Its naive approach makes no assumption on the ploidy or the heterozygosity rate of the organism and thus can be used on highly heterozygous genomes.
+`GraphUnzip` improves the contiguity of an assembly and duplicates collapsed homozygous contigs, aiming at reconstituting an assembly with haplotypes assembled separately. `GraphUnzip` untangles an uncollapsed assembly graph in GFA format.
+Its naive approach makes no assumption on the ploidy or the heterozygosity rate of the organism and thus can be used on highly heterozygous genomes or metagenomes.

+Combined with a short read assembler, `GraphUnzip` makes a great hybrid (short/long read) assembler: go to the [bottom of the page](#hybridUnzip) to see an example.

 ## Installation